-The term 'Liquidity Trap' is included in the Banking edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Liquidity Trap' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Liquidity Trap refers to an unusual situation where the going interest rates prove to be low and the savings rates turn out to be high.
 This lends to ineffective monetary policy.
 When such a trap occurs, consumers will eschew bonds and instead opt for savings.
 The reason is that the consensus opinion believes that the prevailing interest rates will be rising in the near future.
 With bonds and their inverse price relationship to interest rates, a great number of consumers will not take a chance on holding assets that have prices which many people believe will inevitably decline soon.

 The problem for the regulators at the Federal Reserve is that they cannot stimulate the national economy through their normal boosting of the money supply in these cases.
 It would not have any impact on interest rates in truth, so consumers do not have to be made to keep additional cash at the ready.
 Instead, a part of this liquidity trap revolves around the consumers holding their funds in basic checking account deposits or savings accounts rather than investing them in competing investment choices.
 This means that the central bankers at the Fed attempting to boost the economy by injecting in additional funds is ineffective.
 It is in fact the consumer actions which make the much-touted monetary policies more or less ineffective since consumers fear a negative economic scenario in the near future.